warunsl/warunsl.github.io/_posts/2016-08-13-ego-is-the-enemy.md

 - Face the symptoms.
 Cure the disease.
 Ego makes it so hard—it’s easier to delay, to double down, to deliberately avoid seeing the changes we need to make in our lives.

 - He who fears death will never do anything worthy of a living man," Seneca once said.
-Alter that - He who will do anything to avoid failure will almost certainly do something worthy of a failure.
+Alter that&#58; He who will do anything to avoid failure will almost certainly do something worthy of a failure.

 - You're not as good as you think.
 You don’t have it all figured out.
 Stay focused.
 Do better.